AchodoBismark/new-cms/README.md

 # new-cms
-This is a Content Management System Built with Nodejs
+This is a Content Management System (CMS) Built with Nodejs